noeGnh/pinia-persistedstate-plugin/README.md

 - `storageItemsDefault?: PluginStorageItem[]`: Defaults to `localStorage`.
 List of storages.

 - `assertStorage?: (storage: Storage) => void | Promise<void>`: Perform a write and delete operation by default.
 To ensure `storages` is available.

+- `ensureAsyncStorageUpdateOrder?: boolean`: Ensure that the update of asynchronous storages is done in order

 - `debug?: boolean`: Defaults to `false`.
 Display errors and warnings in console.